artxy/sac2021/README.md

 # SAC 2021

 This repository contains the artifacts related to our paper submitted to the Software Engineering track @ SAC 2021.
 This repository is intended to (i) consult more largely the elements outlined in the paper and (ii) reproduce the experimentation results presented in the paper.

-> **Warning**: some files in the Ocarina source code may disclose names of people / institutions participating in the Ocarina project.

 ## Usage